lubuntu-team/manual/source/5/5.4/window_management.rst

 -   The earlier mentioned :menuselection:`Iconify`, :menuselection:`Maximize`, and :menuselection:`Close`  options are also available here.
 -   :menuselection:`Roll up/down` rolls the window into the title-bar.
 -   :menuselection:`Un/Decorate` hides them title-bar.
--   :menuselection:`Resize` lets you use the change the size of a window.

 .. image:: wm_menu.png